DBT Drug Addiction Treatment

 • Encouragement

 All of these dialectical behavior therapy techniques are short-term coping strategies.
 They help to mentally slow the person down when they are in emotionally painful situations in order to prevent self-harming behaviors, running away or avoiding the situation, denying the reality of the situation, and even using drugs.
+This is why DBT for drug addiction is a particularly effective treatment method.
 The only way a patient can attempt to one day regulate their emotions is if they first learn proper distress tolerance techniques.

 3. Emotional Regulation